davidswelt/zot_bib_web/README.md

 	for debugging purposes.
 Configure settings.py to not generate the full HTML code.
-2. Install the wpautop-control plugin (or a similar plugin) to make sure that WP will not inserts paragraph breaks at various places in the bibliography.
+2. Install the wpautop-control plugin (or a similar plugin) to make sure that WP will not insert paragraph breaks at various places in the bibliography.
 With this plugin, you will need to add a "custom field" to the page created in the  next step (Choose "Screen Options" at the top of the page view, enable custom